 Podcast case study: In the Time of Cholera, the Three Towns and the Quarantine Wrangles 1848-49.

-Poster display: previous experiences of Plymouth/Three Towns quarantine management, focusing mainly on the 19th century.
-It will reveal the disputes over:
+Poster display: previous experiences of Plymouth/Three Towns quarantine management, focused mainly on the 19th century.
+It revealed the disputes over:

 - Where ships could ride out quarantine in Plymouth Sound

 - The different quarantine systems of the Royal Navy, the Marines and the Merchant Marine

 - The reactions of the local populations of the Three Towns to attempts at public health management.

 The Past and the Present of Quarantine and Lockdowns in Plymouth and the South West